The 10 Best Electric Knives Reviewed

 A typical electric knife consists of a blade or blades, and a handle or body which houses the motor.
 Electric knives usually have blades which are locked in place and are removable for cleaning and storage.
 The reciprocating blades can be interchangeable as some manufacturers offer blades for carving, and also for cutting bread.
 The motor in the handle of the knife provides power to the blade agitating it backward and forwards in a natural cutting motion.
 Most electric knives on the market have a cord to draw power from a wall socket.
 Some, usually more expensive models, are cordless and rely on rechargeable batteries in the handle to power the cutting motor.

-Modern electric knives have come a long way from the models that first appeared almost fifty years ago.
+Modern ones come a long way from the models that first appeared almost fifty years ago.
 The horror stories of poorly cut meat, shredded to less than bit size pieces are a thing of the past.
 There has been a huge improvement in the design, efficiency, and practicality of electric knives.
-So much so, that the top chef who years ago would look at an electric knife with disdain, are now embracing the technology, and are likely to have one at hand to help speed up food preparation.
+So much so, that the top chef who years ago would look at a knife which is electric with disdain, are now embracing the technology, and are likely to have one at hand to help speed up food preparation.

 Knife purists look on electric knives as a convenience item, not to be taken seriously.
 However, professional cooks will tell you that electric blades can provide a level of consistency not obtained when using a hand tool.
 Chefs who are in the kitchen daily preparing meat can find the constant sawing action of a hand knife tiring, and can lead to strain that can be alleviated by using an electric knife.
 Powered knives e also much easier to use when dealing with tougher meats, such as wild game.
 Also, people who have arthritis in the wrist or hand say an electric knife turn what was once a daunting task using a hand knife, into simplicity itself.